-- 1. To order resources, see the CHEK ABC Vendor List for approved vendors and resource suppliers.
-Order from the vendor directly using a PO# or a CHEK ABC resource purchasing card. - 2.
+- 1. To order resources, contact your local teacher or our Curriculum & Resource Manager. - 2.
 To order activities: - a) Submit the completed activity registration form to your CHEK ABC teacher.
 The teacher will make arrangements for payment.
 Parents are to ensure that the student is registered for the program. - b) For independent contractors: Ask the music teacher, activity instructor, etc., to complete the CHEK ABC Billing Form (available at www.chekabc.ca) and return it to your teacher.
-(Please note: The CHEK ABC Billing Form is for vendors to complete, NOT parents or teachers.) - c) Invoices may also be sent directly from the vendor to the CHEK ABC office at invoices@chekabc.ca
+(Please note: The CHEK ABC Billing Form is for vendors to complete, NOT parents or teachers.) - c) Invoices may also be sent directly from the vendor to the CHEK ABC office at accounting@chekabc.ca